firefox-devtools/profiler/docs-developer/loading-in-profiles.md

 > `https://profiler.firefox.com/from-file/`

 When you're on [the home page](https://profiler.firefox.com) files can be loaded by either dragging over the profiler.firefox.com client, or using the file upload input.
+On Linux, the provided [fp.sh](../bin/fp.sh) script can load files.